DBMS_LOCK.sleep procedure to suspend the session in Oracle

 The smallest increment can be entered in hundredths of a second; for example, 1.95 is a legal time value.

-Below are step by step demonstration on DBMS_LOCK.sleep.
+Below is the step by step demonstration on DBMS_LOCK.sleep.
 We will complete it three phase:

-First phase, we will create user and try to execute DBMS_LOCK.SLEEP using newly created user.
+In the first phase, we will create a user and try to execute DBMS_LOCK.SLEEP using newly created user.

 create user dbsguru identified by dbsguru;